MarioRuiz/slack-smart-bot/README.md

 You can add, remove and list admins of any channel by using: `add admin @user`, `remove admin @user` and `see admins`.
 You need to be the creator of the channel, a Master admin or an admin.

+To see the full list of available command ids on any channel call: `see command ids`

 #### Cloud Bots
 If you want to create a bot that will be running on a different machine: **_`create cloud bot on CHANNEL`_**.
 Even though the cloud bots are running on different machines, the management can be done through the MASTER CHANNEL.
 The new cloud bot will be managed by your Master Bot like the others, closing, pausing...